newrelic/nr1-github/README.md

 that access token, but the user can easily delete it from New Relic's storage at any time.

+## TODO
+- Clearly document how the license key stuff works/is secured, and recommnended permissions for the license key
+- Error Handling:
+  - Bad URL for Github instance
+  - Can't connect to Github instance (usually a VPN issue)
+- Styling

 ## ScreenShots
 ![screenshot 1](./screenshots/screenshot-1.png)